jj5/mini-project/src/JMP001/jj5/README.md

 directories are given relative to this base directory.

 The Arduino project for this code is in `ino/Symbol_Keyboard/Symbol_Keyboard.ino`.
 You can open this project in your Arduino IDE.

-You might need to add the Keyboard.h library which is provided by Arduino.
-The XC4430 library is included in the XC4630d.c file.
+You might need to add the `Keyboard.h` library which is provided by Arduino.
+You can add this library using the library management facilities in the Arduino IDE.

+The XC4430 library is included in the `XC4630d.c` file which is provided with this code.

 There are scripts in the `bin` directory for doing various code-generation tasks.
 The main task is to generate C header files which include the bitmap font data for each symbol.
 To run all the code generation there is a master script: